JojiiOfficial/GoLogServer/README.md

 # GoLogServer
 GoLogServer is a part of the gologging system.
 It's a centralized logging system written in go.
 Daemons ([GoLogD](https://github.com/JojiiOfficial/GoLogD)) push logs to the server.
-The server stores them and allows you to view them using the [client](https://github.com/JojiiOfficial/GoLogger).
+The server stores them and allows you to view and filter the logs using the [client](https://github.com/JojiiOfficial/GoLogger).

 # Logtypes
 See [GoLogD](https://github.com/JojiiOfficial/GoLogD/blob/master/README.md#logtypes)<br>